 High-quality audio capabilities are required during the administration.
-An over the head, two-ear, stereo headset with attached boom microphone is recommended for both the examiner and examinee.
+An over the head, twoear, stereo headset with attached boom microphone is recommended for both the examiner and examinee.
 Headphones with a microphone may be used if a headset is not available.

 The examiner should test the audio for both the examiner and examinee in the initial virtual meeting and at the beginning of the testing session to ensure a high-quality audio environment is present.
-This is especially critical for List Learning, Story Memory, Picture Naming, Semantic Fluency, Digit Span, List Recall, and Story Recall.
-Testing the audio should include an informal conversation before the administration where the examiner is listening for any clicks, pops, or breaks in the audio signal that distort or interrupt the voice of the examinee.
+Testing the audio should include an informal conversation prior to the administration where the examiner is listening for any clicks, pops, or breaks in the audio signal that distorts or interrupts the voice of the examinee.
 The examiner should also ask if there are any interruptions or distortions in the audio signal on the examinee's end.
 Any connectivity lapses, distractions, or intrusions that occurred during testing should be reported.